Eucalyptus regnans: Taxonomy

 Eucalyptus regnans was first formally described in 1871 by Victorian botanist Ferdinand von Mueller in the Annual Report of the Victorian Acclimatisation Society.
 He gave the specific epithet (regnans) from the Latin word meaning "ruling".
 Mueller noted that "[t]his species or variety, which might be called Eucalyptus regnans, represents the loftiest tree in British Territory."
 However, until 1882 he considered the tree to be a form or variety of the Tasmanian black peppermint (Eucalyptus amygdalina) and called it thus, not using the binomial name Eucalyptus regnans until the Systematic Census of Australian Plants in 1882, and giving it a formal diagnosis in 1888 in Volume 1 of the Key to the System of Victorian Plants, where he describes it as "stupendously tall".
 Von Mueller did not designate a type specimen, nor did he use the name Eucalyptus regnans on his many collections of "White Mountain Ash" at the Melbourne Herbarium.
 Victorian botanist Jim Willis selected a lectotype in 1967, one of the more complete collections of a specimen from the Dandenong Ranges, that von Mueller had noted was one "of the tall trees measured by Mr D. Boyle in March 1867."

 Eucalyptus regnans is widely known as the mountain ash, due to the resemblance of its wood to that of the northern hemisphere ash (Fraxinus).
 Swamp gum is a name given to it in Tasmania, as well as stringy gum in northern Tasmania.
 Other common names include white mountain ash, giant ash, stringy gum, swamp gum and Tasmanian oak.
 Von Mueller called it the "Giant gum-tree" and "Spurious blackbutt" in his 1888 Key to the System of Victorian Plants.
-The timber has been known as "Tasmanian oak", because early settlers likened the strength of its wood that of English oak (Quercus robur).
+The timber has been known as "Tasmanian oak", because early settlers likened the strength of its wood to that of English oak (Quercus robur).

 The brown barrel (Eucalyptus fastigata) is a close relative of mountain ash, with the two sharing the rare trait in eucalypts of paired inflorescences arising from axillary buds.
 Botanist Ian Brooker classified the two in the series Regnantes.
 The latter species differs in having brown fibrous bark all the way up its trunk, and was long classified as a subspecies of E. regnans.
 The series lies in the section Eucalyptus of the subgenus Eucalyptus within the genus Eucalyptus.